Skip to Content

 Can you substitute oat milk for regular milk in pancakes?

-Use oat milk or alternative milk options, like almond, coconut, or soy, to replace dairy in your favorite pancake recipes.
-Experiment and try out regular, creamy, or vanilla oat milk.
+Use oat milk, or any non-dairy alternative like almond, coconut, or soy milk, to replace dairy in your favorite pancake recipes.
+Feel free to experiment with regular, creamy, or even vanilla oat milk to find the flavor you love most.

 How do you use oat milk?

-Apart from these pancakes, we use oat milk to make overnight oats, chia seed pudding, apple crisp macchiato recipe, and other baked goods.
-Use oat milk as a 1:1 replacement for dairy in any recipe.
+Apart from these pancakes, you can use oat milk to make overnight oats, chia seed pudding, this copycat apple crisp macchiato recipe, and baked goods.

 Are pancakes better with water or milk?